 Master of Social Work Field Practicum

 All students, regardless of status, participate in a field practicum experience, starting in their first fall semester.
-New students submit an initial application for placement during their first summer of classes.
+New students submit an initial application for placement upon acceptance into the program.

 Foundation students will complete 900 hours in practicum over the course of their two years of study, 400 and 500 hours respectively.
 Advanced Standing students will complete 500 hours in their one year of study.
 All students in practicum will take a corresponding field seminar class each semester.